Inline Skates and Exercise Benefits

 of inline skates over the years.
 I find that I like K2 the best and

-them, especially in the higher price range of around $179 -
+them, especially on sale in the price range of around $159 -

 $199.
 I like their sleek design, they fit my feet very well